mani-prakash/scraper/README.md

 asyncScraper.js contains the code to crawl the webpage using async library

 ## Throttle
-A varaible is used maintain the no of requests made at present, if this variable is more than 5 additional requests will be halted
+A varaible is used maintain the no of requests made at present, if this variable is more than 5 then additional requests will be halted

 ## Run Commands

+nodejs scarper.js 3
-nodejs scarper.js crawls the webpage and saves the urls to a urls.csv file
+crawls the webpage and saves the urls to a urls.csv file

+nodejs asyncScarper.js  3
-nodejs asyncScarper.js crawls the webpage using async library and saves the urls to a urls.csv file
+crawls the webpage using async library and saves the urls to a urls.csv file

+The argument passed in the cmds is the depth the crawler should go, if its not mentioned then the default value is 2

 ## Control Flow